-Two gentlemen who worked opposite Ops in the Technical records office — Ron Edwards and ? - good cribbage players I remember.
+Two gentlemen who worked opposite Ops in the Technical records office — Ron Edwards and ? - good lunchtime cribbage players, I recall.

 Graham Talbot, Tels, told me it was John Roberts in one of the photographs and also explained much of the equipment shown - thanks, Graham.

 At least one pilot who's name I forgot was Tony Clark, HS125 pilot who took me to Malta with Tony Lister.
 When we left our hotel for the airport I noticed a man running out of the hotel waving (shaking) his hand at us, which we thought very friendly.
-On return when I went into the Ops room at Stansted there was a teleprinter message saying that one of the guests (me) at the hotel in Malta had failed to pay for his room!
+On return, when I went into the Ops room at Stansted, there was a teleprinter message saying that one of the guests (me) at the hotel in Malta had failed to pay for his room!
 The next day, Monday, I had my bank send a bankers draft to the hotel.
-The hotel manager sent a new Teleprinter message saying "Only the British would be so honest"!
+The hotel manager sent another Teleprinter message saying, "Only the British would be so honest"!

 KEEP SENDING YOUR MEMORIES, THEY MAKE TERRIFIC READING.